/

 Use Peak-End Rule to Increase Retention & Satisfaction

 When’s the last time you remember an entire experience delivered by a business?
-You probably remember specific points, a crappy part or something that really stood out.
+You probably remember specific points, a bad part or something that really stood out.

 This is down to a psychological heuristic called the Peak-End Rule.